Student Complaint Process

 After your appeal has been submitted, you will be contacted within five (5) business days regarding next steps in the process and be given information as to who will be reaching out to you.

 Student Complaints through the National Council for State Authorization Reciprocity Agreements (NC-SARA)

 NC-SARA is a nonprofit organization recognized by the Federal Government that helps expand students’ access to educational opportunities and ensure more efficient, consistent, and effective regulation of distance education programs.
 As part of its activities NC-SARA established and maintains provisions for consumer protection and the resolution of student complaints.
-As an NC SARA member, Utica College is bound to adhere to these provisions.
+As an NC SARA member, Utica University is bound to adhere to these provisions.